sa1ntslovur/freshify/training-guide.md

 *You will have to make the items that I order and scan them at the register.
 Then, you will let me pay for them.*

-*You will have to make the items that I order and scan them at the register.
-Then, you will let me pay for them.*

-Visit each trainee’s register one by one and order a simple drink item.
-If they make a mistake, they will not be penalized as they have to take a quiz at the end of the training.
+**Visit each trainee’s register one by one and order a simple drink item.
+If they make a mistake, they will not be penalized as they have to take a quiz at the end of the training.**

 *Well done, everyone!
 Let’s go to the Checkout Area next.
 Please follow me.*